 Lawyer for Truck Crash 101: It Wasn’t an “Accident”

 As the Minnesota Safety Council notes, a staggering 40 percent of lost work hours are due to traffic crashes.
 Together, including truck crash deaths, they cost employers nationwide $47 billion annually.
-The message to trucking companies and all other motorists is that even when weather and road conditions are challenging, drivers can control what they do and how they prepare and react for the person who cuts you off or the driver who slows down in front of you.
-Commercial truck drivers can choose for themselves whether to be distracted, or impaired or speeding or driving too fast for conditions.
-When a semi-truck rear-ends a passenger car, or causes his rig to jackknife or when the truck turns into a car in another lane, it’s not an “accident.’’
-It’s a crash.
-It was preventable.
-They didn’t react accordingly or pay attention.
+The message to trucking companies and all other motorists is that even when weather and road conditions are challenging, drivers can control what they do and how they prepare and react to the person who cuts them off or the driver who slows down in front of them.

-Truck Accident Lawyer
+Accident Lawyer Semitruck Inspection

 • Spoliation Letters: Correspondence to the trucking firm requesting that the company preserve evidence related to the accident.
 It’s important for this to happen soon after the crash.

-• Police Reports: Our attorneys scour police reports and Highway Patrol reports of the crash and they often find errors or omissions or improper conclusions based on the facts.
-Checking reports also means doing background checks on the truck driver and the driver’s accident history, chemical abuse history, criminal history and regulatory licensing.
+• Police Reports: Our attorneys scour police reports and Highway Patrol reports of the crash and they often find errors omissions or improper conclusions based on the facts.
+Checking reports also means doing background checks on the truck driver and the driver’s accident history, chemical abuse history, criminal history, and regulatory licensing.

 • Eyewitness Interviews: Witnesses need to tell the story before memories fade.